p0l0us/dbus-serialbattery/README.md

+This fork optimise the original project for JK Canbus BMS.
+Currently works with the B2A... seilver version.

 # dbus-serialbattery
 This is a driver for Venus OS devices (any GX device sold by Victron or a Raspberry Pi running the Venus OS image).